 Step 3 – Create the following shell script

-For those of you who don’t know how to create a shell script, if you haven’t already, install the nano text editor (sudo apt install nano).
+You can call the file what you like, but I’ve chosen zkyExtSetup.sh For those of you who don’t know how to do this, if you haven’t already, install the nano text editor (sudo apt install nano).
 Now type cd ~/ && sudo nano zkyExtSetup.sh You then just need to copy and paste the code below (updating <<EXT DEVICE>> with the device address from step 1, and <<MOUNT NAME>> with the folder name of your choice for the drive mount.
 Once you’ve done this, you can save the file by clicking ctrl-X and then Y on the keyboard.

-The script itself does several things – first it generates a new encryption key for the drive using the Zymkey’s sudo random byte generator, it then encrypts/locks this key (again with the Zymkey), using the lock function of the Zymbit Python API.
+The script itself does several things – first it generates a new encryption key for the drive using the Zymkey’s sudo random byte generator, it then encrypts/locks this key (again with the Zymkey), using the lock function of the Zymbit API.
 It then goes on to check if the external hard drive is already encrypted.

-If however, you choose to use an unencrypted drive, the script goes on to warn you that this will completely erase the disk!
-There is no turning back from this point, so make sure you don’t mind the disk being erased!
 The script will ask if you wish to add a separate password for unlocking the drive (in addition to the Zymkey key).
 This will help protect against hardware failure of the Zymkey device.
 However, please note, that any passphrase is likely to be weaker than an encryption key, and you should use a strong passphrase.
 Of course, I’d always recommend you ensure the password you’re using is unique to the device in question, and not one that you’ve widely used elsewhere.
 You may also wish to test that your password isn’t appearing within any public hacked password databases to give you peace of mind.

 #!/bin/bash